Kununurra, Kimberley region, Western Australia © Tourism Western Australia

 You wouldn’t want to visit Kununurra without taking a boat trip along the Ord River from Kununurra to the Ord Top Dam at Lake Argyle, soaking up the tranquil atmosphere and abundant wildlife including crocodiles, sea eagles and kingfishers.
 End your cruise with sunset drinks on the water at The Pumphouse restaurant.
 You can also hire a houseboat on the Ord River for an extended stay.

-A day chasing one of the most prized catches in the world, the barramundi.
-Hook up with a charter company in Kununurra, such as Ultimate Adventures or Northbound Charters, which will guide you on a half day, full day or longer fishing adventure in the East Kimberley.
+Spend a day chasing one of the most prized catches in the world: the barramundi.
+Hook up with a charter company in Kununurra, such as Ultimate Adventures or Northbound Charters, which will guide you on a half-day, full-day or longer fishing adventure in the East Kimberley.
 Fishing tours are also available from El Questro and Home Valley Station.